crazybie/co/readme.md

 # Tiny Stackless Coroutine in C++11

+based on Duff's device(https://en.wikipedia.org/wiki/Duff%27s_device)

 ## Hightlights
-- only one header file.
+- super lightweight with only one header file.
-- support async & await.
+- support async & await with simple syntax.
 - support await all in parallel.
+- can very easily convert callback style api to awaitables.
+- auto propagate exceptions to caller.
 - can custmize the scheduler.
+- only need c++11.
+- no other dependencies except stl.

 ## Limitations
 - the default scheduler is single threaded.
-- memory optimization.
+- memory & performance optimization.
-- optimizate the default schedule algorithm.

 ## Compiler support
-- gcc > 4.8
+- gcc > 4.9
 - clang > 3.4
-- vs 2017
+- vs 2017 (should work in 2015)